 It fell right into our lap.
-The fuselage's underwater ridge refered to actually sitss in 650 feet of water from 1300 to 1400 feet off the Southeast end.
-The ridge that stopped the plane's under-water descent turned up exactly where our 2010 book predicted (yellow arrow).
-This Nikumaroro ocean floor image was taken by PhDs at the Hawaii Underseas Research Laboratory (HURL) and was cut in half by the TIGHAR Group denying the public access to the complete data!
+The fuselage's underwater ridge refered to in our book, actually sits in 650 feet of water from 1300 to 1400 feet off the Southeast end.
+The ridge that stopped the plane's underwater roll turned up at our numbers (yellow arrow).
+This Nikumaroro ocean floor image was taken by PhDs at the Hawaii Underseas Research Laboratory (HURL) and was subsequently cut in half by the TIGHAR Group denying the public access to the complete data!
 It is shown below for educational and criticism purposes.

-Our 1998 inquiry indicated the plane was in the southeastern waters.
-This was challenged until 2012 when PhD's at the U. of Hawaii proved an underwater ridge existed off the Atoll's Southeast end whose location was predicted.
-But TIGHAR suppressed this picture's use with a little used contract technicality.
+Our 1998 information indicated the plane was in the southeastern waters.
+This was not credited until 2012 when PhD's at the U. of Hawaii proved our underwater ridge prediction existed off the Atoll's Southeast end at the numbers we indicated.
+But TIGHAR still insists on a very personal Northwest end safe landing theory.

-This Catamaran type vessel is called the Fuji Princess.
-As the tourist ship, it was located on the south side of Nikumaroro Island.
-It had every opportunity to troll the area we have been referencing for years.
-The smaller research ship, the Nai'a, was over on the West end searching for evidence of Castaways.
+This Catamaran type vessel used was the Fuji Princess.
+In 20152 this tourist ship was located on Nikumaroro's south side.
+It had every opportunity to troll the area we have been referencing for decades.
+The smaller research ship, the Nai'a, was over on the West end searching for evidence of Castaways (see below).

-This is the stern.
-The red circle shows where a magnetometer or Remotely Operated Vehicle (ROV) could have been stored.
-Such equipment could easily have dragged the area we have outlined while the focus was on the "research" ship. here to edit and add your own text.
+Stern side.
+A magnetometer (below left) could easily have trolled the area we have outlined (above) while the Press focus was on the West end "research" ship. here to edit and add your own text.

 This is TIGHAR's 2015 research yacht the Nia'i (lower right) off Nikumaroro's west end.
 After all the equipment used by the U.S. Navy's deep sea contractor in 2012, it was amazing to see how small a boat could be used - unless it never was the focus of the effort.
-The Fuji Princess (top) was on the south side where our debris field map has indicated to search since 1998.
+The Fuji Princess (above) was on the south side where our debris field map has indicated to search since 1998.

-If the debris field was discovered on the southeast end, (substantiate our book) there would have been silence.
+If the debris field was discovered on the southeast end, (with the numbers detailed in our book) TIGHAR would have been silent upon return.
 What makes the 2015 trip so different is:

 2) Total silence upon return.
-In the previous ten trips, The TIGHAR Group generally sang out about debris fields and everything they had found.
+In the previous ten trips, The TIGHAR Group generally sang out about everything they had found.
 But in 2015, there was complete silence.
 With the subsequent History Channel charade, are they aware of something that is in the interest of Earhart mystery lovers?
 Ask yourself what was the motive for the millions in expense and the now unmasked subterfuge?

 To see the other